sjustesen/ScriFlow/README.md

  user. (^Simon)

 ## Project Outline
-The project is still in its infancy, and consists of two parts, a React-powered clientside app being the frontend GUI, and a lightweight server written in Go.
-The server will act as "middleware" maintaining connections for authenticated project users while providing realtime updates via the WebSocket protocol
+The consists of two parts, a React-powered clientside app being the frontend GUI, and a lightweight server written in Go.
+The server will act as a backend maintaining connections for authenticated project users while also serving REST requests and responses.
+We will also explore the opportunity to be providing realtime updates back and fourth via the WebSocket protocol

 ## Contributions always welcome
 You're always welcome to participate in the project.
 Download the code and start hacking.
 In order to avoid that people are working on the same features,